TheRealBenForce/codepipeline-powered-static-website/README.md

 The CloudFormation stack will be stuck until the ACM certificates are approved.
-The CloudFront distributions are created afterwards and can take over 30 minutes to complete.
+The CloudFront distributions are created afterwards and can take well over 30 minutes to complete.

 ### Get the name servers for updating in the registrar